Who Was Mary Jackson?

 Taking her Talents to Work

-For a few years after college, Mary Winston-Jackson worked a series of jobs from being a teacher to bookkeeper and receptionist.
+After college, Mary Jackson took on a series of jobs, including teacher, bookkeeper and receptionist.
 Then in 1951, she found employment at the National Advisory Committee for Aeronautics (NACA, the predecessor agency to NASA) in Langley, Virginia.
-She worked at the West Computers section as a research mathematician, or what was called a “human computer” at the time.
+She worked at the West Computers section as a research mathematician—known at the time as a "human computer."
 In 1953, she moved to the Compressibility Research Division of NACA.

 Working through Segregation

 Though President Franklin D. Roosevelt’s Executive Order 8802 prohibited discrimination in the defense industry, Virginia state law still enforced segregation in the workplace.
 All work facilities had separate restrooms and cafeterias designated “white” or “colored.”
 In the company cafeteria, whites could select their food choices and sit in a lunch room.
-Blacks had to make their food requests to a cafeteria attendant and then go back to their desks and eat.
-Jackson considered it an indignity to be treated less-than equal to her white colleagues.
+Blacks had to make their food requests to a cafeteria attendant and then go back to their desks and eat, an experience Jackson considered an indignity.

-After several months of “separate and unequal” accommodations, Mary Winston-Jackson had had enough.
+After several months of “separate and unequal” accommodations, Mary Jackson had had enough.
 She considered resigning, but a chance encounter with a supervisor changed her mind.
 After hearing her complaints, he invited her to work for him and she accepted.
 He quickly saw her potential and encouraged her to take engineering classes.
-In time, she was promoted to aeronautical engineer and developed expertise working with wind tunnels and analyzing data on aircraft flight experiments.
+In time, she was promoted to aeronautical engineer, making her NASA's first black female engineer, and developed expertise working with wind tunnels and analyzing data on aircraft flight experiments.

 Giving Back by Helping Others

-During her career Mary Winston-Jackson served on many organizations’ boards and committees including the Girl Scouts of America and was honored by many charitable organizations for her leadership and service.
-Jackson died at age 83 on February 11, 2005, at Riverside Convalescent Home in Hampton, Virginia.
+During her career, Mary Jackson served on many organizations’ boards and committees, including the Girl Scouts of America, and was honored by numerous charitable organizations for her leadership and service.
+She died at age 83 on February 11, 2005, at Riverside Convalescent Home in Hampton, Virginia.

-In 2016, the story of Winston-Jackson and her colleagues Katherine G. Johnson and Dorothy Johnson Vaughan's time at NASA, calculating flight trajectories for project Mercury and the Apollo program in the 1960s, is depicted in the film Hidden Figures.
-Janelle Monáe portrays Winston-Jackson in the film.
+In 2016, the story of Jackson and her NASA colleagues Katherine G. Johnson and Dorothy Johnson Vaughan, who calculated flight trajectories for project Mercury and the Apollo program in the 1960s, made it to the big screen in Hidden Figures.
+Janelle Monáe portrays Jackson in the film.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!